Republican Scott wins Florida U.S. Senate seat after manual recount

-(Reuters) - Florida’s outgoing governor, Republican Rick Scott, was declared the winner of the state’s hard-fought U.S. Senate race on Sunday, following a recount of ballots in the tight contest against three-term Democratic incumbent Bill Nelson.
+(Reuters) - Florida’s outgoing governor, Republican Rick Scott, was declared the winner of the state’s hard-fought U.S. Senate race on Sunday, following a manual recount of ballots in the tight contest against three-term Democratic incumbent Bill Nelson.

 In the recount of the Nov.
 6 election, Scott won by 10,033 votes out of 8.19 million cast statewide, Florida elections officials said on Sunday.
 Scott took 50.05 percent, compared with 49.93 percent for Nelson, the officials added.